 We respect participants’ autonomy and informed choice.

-We include our participants in treatment decisions.
+We include our participants in decisions affecting their well-being.

 We obtain informed consent before conducting rituals and when introducing a new intervention or technique.
 We honor the participant’s option to withhold or withdraw consent at any time.